haruval/private-triage-agent/README.md

 mail and reviewed email does not reappear.
 If Claude is unreachable, draft creation stay local and the queue is sorted by escalation score instead.

-Threat model, in brief: this is a **single-user, local-only** tool.
-Binding to localhost is not a security boundary — any web page in your browser can try to reach a localhost port via DNS rebinding or CSRF — so every request must carry the per-run token (which browser JavaScript never sees; the proxy adds it), pass an exact `Host` allowlist, and (for writes) an `Origin` allowlist.
-The browser also never receives the placeholder→original anonymization mapping or the IMAP password.
-Loopback is not a per-user boundary on a shared machine; the token is what actually gates access.

 ## Email Ingestion

 ### Method 1: Connect your inbox over IMAP